Updated · Mike Certo, NMLS #260555

 - South Phoenix, Laveen, Maryvale, Sunnyslope: Lower-priced segments; full DPA programs accessible

-- Phoenix central, Encanto, Coronado: Mid-priced; verify against Home In Five purchase-price caps
+- Phoenix central, Encanto, Coronado: Mid-priced; verify against Home in Five purchase-price caps

 - Arcadia, Biltmore, North Central: Higher-priced; some segments may exceed DPA program purchase-price limits